Financial Aid

 2. Your SAI is then used by individual colleges to determine your financial aid packages which may consist of any combination of federal, state, and institutional aid from that college and in the form of scholarships, grants, loans, and/or work study (see umbrella at top of page).
 NOTE: Other than federal financial aid programs, the federal government does not decide who has "need" or who gets what financial aid offer.
 Colleges do.
 FAFSA is the starting point.

-3. There is no income "cut-off" to qualify for federal student aid.
-There are federal “un-subsidized” Student Loans with No income thresholds; everyone is eligible to receive these.
+3. There are federal “un-subsidized” Student Loans with NO income thresholds; everyone is eligible to receive these.
 Many factors besides income - from the size of your family to the age of your older parent to the "cost of attendance", which varies from campus to campus — are taken into account.
 Your eligibility for other federal student aid is determined by a mathematical formula (as approved by congress) AND by individual institutional policies, so family income alone is not the only consideration.

 4. Educational loans offered through the federal government are a relatively less expensive way to finance a college education.
 DO NOT assume you will not qualify.

-5. Some colleges require a FAFSA when awarding merit-aid.
+5. Some colleges require a FAFSA when awarding merit-aid or scholarships.

 6. A few colleges offer one-time $1,000 dollar scholarships as incentives to complete the FAFSA.